gleeblezoid/gleeblezoid/RPG Notes/Pathfinder - Zorga.md

 # In next week's episode...
-- The party ventures into the tower they just climbed all over and looted
+- We take on whatever is messing with the Turpoff Vodka Distillery

+Standard watch pattern is:

+First: Zorga and Quoth
+Middle: Kylk
+End: Scritt and Ulthadar

 # Quest
 - Investigate the Wellspring Tower